alantech/alanlang-docs/docs/tutorial.md

 individual[someOtherIntVariable]; // Maybe{i64}
 ```

+!!! note

+    The Array Accessor syntax is syntactic sugar on a call to the function `get`, where the first argument is the variable the accessor syntax is applied to, and the contents of the accessor syntax are the remaining arguments.

+    This means `buf[idx]` is equivalent to `buf.get(idx)` or `get(buf, idx)`, and `matrix[col, row]` is equivalent to `matrix.get(col, row)`.

 To access the value you'll need to call `getOr` or `getOrExit` like with any `Maybe` type.

 You can also use the array assignment syntax to update a value.